 - Install overhangs, covered porches, awnings, pergolas, or shade trees to minimize solar heat gain (avoid shading the roof due to moss).

 - Place the air handler and ducts in a conditioned space or go ductless with mini-split heat pumps.

 - Install high-performance, low-emissivity windows with low solar heat gain coefficient.

 - Locate windows on the sides of the house that can catch coastal breezes.

 - Create a tight thermal envelope and install a positive-pressure ventilation system.

 - Use non-heat-producing Compact Fluorescent Light (CFL).

 - Install ceiling fans and look for solar-powered fans (as backup).

-Damage from storms varies depending on the category of the storm and the location of the house.
-The main risks from storms are falling trees, poles, and flying debris, power outages from days to months, major flooding and excess rain, and loss of water supply.
-In all categories, there is a risk of damage or full removal of the roof, sidings, and other exterior elements, structural damage (walls, roof) to complete displacement or destruction of the house.
-In storm risk areas:
+Damage from hurricanes varies depending on the category of the storm and the location of the house.
+The main risks from hurricanes are falling trees, poles, and flying debris, power outages from days to months, major flooding and excess rain, and loss of water supply.
+In all storm categories, there is a risk of damage or full removal of the roof, sidings, and other exterior elements, structural damage (walls, roof) to complete displacement or destruction of the house.